vivekskk/empDept/README.md

 ## Steps to run:

-Need to configure with SVN, then excute the following below steps in command-line:
+To excute the following below steps in command-line:

 1. npm update
 2. ng build